 Proposal

-This contribution proposed to extend the IntraTMP search region to the same as the IBC search region, allowing the use of the same reconstructed buffer for both tools.
+JVET-AE0166 and JVET-AE0198 contributions proposed to extend the IntraTMP search region to the same as the IBC search region, allowing the use of the same reconstructed buffer for both tools.
 This feature is particularly desirable from the hardware point of view, considering that the reconstructed buffer uses a high-cost on-chip memory.
+This contribution harmonizes the number of regions proposed in both contributions and proposes some improvements described below.

 To cover the whole IBC reference region, the number of IntraTMP regions is increased by one compared to ECM-10.
 The boundaries of the farthest original regions (R1, R2, and R3) have been modified to cover the whole IBC search region as it is depicted in Fig. 2: